-American Graffiti is a coming-of-age film directed by George Lucas, and one of the most profitable blockbusters of the twentieth century.
-Set in Modesto, California in 1962, it contains four story lines of teenage angst and comedy.
-Can you decide the significance of the title?
+American Graffiti (1973) is a coming-of-age film directed by George Lucas, and one of the most profitable blockbusters of the twentieth century.
+Set in Modesto, California in 1962, it contains four storylines of teenage angst and comedy.
+Can you decide what the title signifies?

 What exactly is “graffiti”?
 It’s the plural of graffito, a noun from mid-nineteenth century Italian, meaning drawing, writing, or scribbling on walls, usually in public places.
 It probably traces its etymology back to Vulgar Latin through Greek, meaning “to write.”

-Graffito is also an art term, a form of decoration in which designs are made by scratches through an outer layer of plaster or glazing to reveal a ground of a different color below.
+Graffiti is also an art term, a form of decoration in which designs are made by scratches through an outer layer of plaster or glazing to reveal a ground of a different color below.
 While such art has been found in Pompeii and ancient Roman ruins, graffiti is currently a pejorative term because of its association with vandalism.
-Vandalizing public or private property, e.g., via toilet paper or eggs—or by drawing on buildings—is often perceived by teenage perpetrators as neither art nor unlawful behavior, but as a "rite of passage."
+Vandalizing public or private property, e.g., via toilet paper—or by drawing on buildings—is often perceived by teenage perpetrators as neither art nor unlawful behavior, but as a “rite of passage.”

-In the title American Graffiti, however, the term graffiti also suggests "glib, funny, and immediate," a correlation with the comic side of the film.
-Producer Francis Ford Coppola, along with other big dogs involved, did not want Lucas' title used, but George prevailed, and it was etched in stone—American Graffiti.
+In the title American Graffiti, however, the term graffiti also suggests “glib, funny, and immediate,” which correlates to the comic side of the film.
+Producer Francis Ford Coppola, along with other big dogs involved, did not want Lucas’ title used, but George prevailed, and it was etched in stone—American Graffiti.

-There are four distinct story lines in this film, all male.
+The four distinct story lines in this film are all male-centered.
 Watch how the lives and exploits of Curt (Richard Dreyfuss), Steve (Ron Howard), John (Paul LeMat), and Toad (Charles Martin Smith) all coincide to advance the plot and outcome.
-Other stars in this venerable movie include Harrison Ford—our beloved Han Solo; Candy Clark, who earned a Best Supporting Actress award nomination for this, only her second film; Cindy Williams of "Laverne and Shirley;" Mackenzie Phillips of "One Day at a Time;" and the iconic Wolfman Jack.
+Other stars in this venerable movie include Harrison Ford—our beloved Han Solo; Candy Clark, who earned a Best Supporting Actress Oscar nomination for this, only her second film; Cindy Williams of “Laverne and Shirley;” Mackenzie Phillips of “One Day at a Time;” and the iconic Wolfman Jack.
 There was a sequel, More American Graffiti in 1979 directed by Bill Norton, which was a box-office disappointment (Erickson, 2003).

 After American Graffiti, all the actors continued to work in the film industry and each has led an interesting life.
-Paul LeMat, hot-rod, smooth-talking John in the movie, was a boxer and won service medals in Vietnam.
+Paul LeMat, hot-rod, smooth-talking John in the movie, was a boxer, honored with service medals in Vietnam.
 He was married with three children, then divorced.
-As of 2008, his former wife, Suzanne dePasse, is the only African-American woman nominated for a screenplay Oscar .
+As of 2008, his former wife, Suzanne dePasse, is the only African-American woman nominated for a screenplay Oscar.